 If they are behind and want to catch up — then Buy is usually simplest, at least in the short term.
 It saves the most time.

 If they aren’t sure what they want to do, and want to learn first — Partner is usually easiest.

 And if it’s core to the business and they think they have time, Build is probably best.
 You don’t have to be first to market to win.

-(Of course, buying someone else’s code base, team, baggage, etc. does come with a lot of taxes).
+(Of course, buying someone else’s code base, team, baggage, etc. does come with a lot of taxes and soft costs).